 So, are you a documentary photographer, or a lifestyle photographer?

 Now, that’s a question!
-I like to think my work is a mixture of both documentary and lifestyle photography, which is why I often describe myself as a “Documentary Lifestyle Photographer.”
-However, my work falls under the umbrella of documentary photography far more often than lifestyle photography, and this is actually something I’ve been working toward for some time.
+I like to think my work is a mixture of both documentary and lifestyle photography.
+That’s why I often describe myself as a documentary, lifestyle photographer.
+My work falls under the umbrella of documentary photography far more often than lifestyle photography.

 But, my life isn’t worth documenting.
 It’s not exciting at all!

 You may be surprised how often I hear this, and the frequency with which I do really discourages me.
-In our day of curated Instagram feeds, stylized posts and the general wall that social media creates between perceived and actual reality, too many have bought into the notion that if it’s not perfect, then it’s not worth sharing.
+In our day of curated feeds and the general wall that social media creates between perceived and actual reality, too many have bought into the notion that if it’s not perfect, then it’s not worth sharing.

 Let me ask you something – what do you remember about your mom when you were little?
 If not your mom, your grandma, an aunt, your dad…?
-Do you remember perfect moments?
-Do you remember that they never had a hair out of place, or do you remember how they’d lie on the floor to play Monopoly with you?
+Perfect moments?
+Do you remember that they never had a hair out of place, or do you remember how they’d lie on the floor to play Monopoly?
 Do you remember them refusing to be in pictures, or do you remember baking a cake with them?

 In a sense, documentary photography is one way I push back on this notion of perfection in every area of our lives (Check out the Real Beauty Series – I like to push back on perfection there, too.), ‘cause that’s exactly what this style of photography is – perfectly imperfect.
-It’s messy hair, it’s tears, it’s raucous laughter, it’s the look from your love, it’s the look on your child’s face that only you know, it’s boring, it’s thrilling, it’s everyday, and that, to me, makes it everything.
+It’s messy hair, it’s tears, it’s raucous laughter, it’s the look from your love.
+And, it’s the look on your child’s face that only you know.
+It’s boring, it’s thrilling, it’s every day, and that, to me, makes it everything.